TheCrittaC/BigBen/README.txt

 If kicked, the bot will reconnect after 10 seconds have passed.

-BigBen is licensed under the terms of the GNU General Public license, version 2 or later, at the user's discresion.
+BigBen is licensed under the terms of the GNU General Public license, version 2 or later, at the user's discretion.